Field Team Communication: Why Your Field Teams Don’t Read Emails

 The length of time any service job takes is directly correlated to completion rates.
 Most service calls are straightforward but it is how technicians handle the anomalies that really makes a difference.
 One of the key areas that field teams can improve on is onboarding, training, and ongoing enablement.
 Continual training is never easy when teams need to be out on the road, so it’s often conducted virtually.

 In most cases, training needs to be hands-on to be effective.
 Experienced “Jedis” are often the best teachers for field service teams.
 Email is simply not a good way for these experts to share their knowledge with teams spread across cities and states.
-Zinc’s walkie talkie app-like functionality and video chat capabilities, on the other hand, enable inexperienced team members to receive live training when online courses aren’t enough.
+Zinc’s walkie talkie app functionality and video chat capabilities, on the other hand, enable inexperienced team members to receive live training when online courses aren’t enough.

 Some jobs just take longer and it doesn’t have anything to do with the team.
 Even with your most experienced and engaged team members, a perfect storm of complications could cause a job to take longer than average, which leads to overtime.
 In order to complete each customer service install or fix and maintain satisfaction levels, you need to expend some overtime.
 But doing this on a consistent basis is not good for the business and negatively impacts the happiness of your most important asset—the employee.